Rishthegreat/Notes/School/WW2.md

 	- These acts limited the options of the president in a crisis
 	- American in the 1930s declined to build up its forces
 	- FDR does not like these acts because he sees what Hitler is trying to do
-		- He feels that these acts will prevent him from
+		- He feels that these acts will prevent him from excersising his power during war
+		- Since the public still does not want to enter, he wants to maintain public support and allows this to happen
 - **1935 - Italy Attacks Ethiopia**
 	- The League of Nations does not do anything and just condemns Italy
 	- The United States does not do anything because the Neutrality Acts go into effect
--